 Franciscan Justice Circle Resources

 As you begin to think about formation of a Franciscan Justice Circle, we want to provide you all the materials you will need to begin to build interest in this special form of advocacy.
+In each section below, you will find documents to promote your new Justice Circle along with guiding documents, prayers and more to use at formal meetings.

 Essential Guiding Documents